barryclark/jekyll-now/_posts/2017-5-20-MDN-video.md

 * **silent**: audio makes videos much more engaging, but they are much more time-consuming to make.
 Also, having to explain what you're doing makes the videos much longer.

 To explain something more complex, use a blend of short videos and screenshots, interspersed with text.
-The text can help reinforce the points made in the video, and the user can rely on the text or the video as they choose: https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations#Animation_inspector.
+The text can help reinforce the points made in the video, and the user can rely on the text or the video as they choose, like this: [Working with the Animation Inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations#Animation_inspector).

 ## Technical requirements